- The Software Distribution folder is managed by the OS and used as a space to store temporary files that pertain to Windows Update.

 - Many ask whether they can safely delete the Software Distribution folder.

 - Deleting the folder doesn't trigger any major issues, but you can have problems with Windows Update, sometimes momentarily.

-The Software Distribution folder is responsible for temporarily storing the important update files that Windows needs to perform an update, and if this article we’ll show you how to delete the Software Distribution folder.
+The Software Distribution folder is responsible for temporarily storing the important update files that Windows needs to perform an update.
+And we’ll show why you should and how you can delete the Software Distribution folder.

 How can I delete the Software Distribution folder?

-- In the cmd window, type net stop wuauserv and hit Enter to stop the Windows Update Service.
+3. Paste the following command and hit Enter to stop the Windows Update service:

-press Ctrl + A to select all the folder’s contents and press Del to delete them.
-If it doesn’t work or the access is denied, just restart your PC and try again the same steps.
+7. Press Ctrl + A to select all the folder’s contents and then hit the Delete key.
+If you can’t delete the Software Distribution folder or the access is denied, just restart your PC and try again.

-- All the files in the folder should be deleted but the folder should still be there.
+8. All the files in the Software Distribution folder should be deleted but the folder should still be there.
 We want to delete its contents, not the folder.

-Once you finish the process, Windows will reconfigure the folder and start downloading the necessary files.
-Your Windows updates will now work as intended, without any issues.
+Once you finish the process, Windows will reconfigure the folder and download the necessary files.
+Your Windows updates will now work as intended without any issues or errors popping up.

 For other questions regarding the process, reach for the comments section below.